hackclub/the-trail/equipment/example.md

 Your Human Name:

-Is this your first PCB rodeo? (if yes, don't feel bad. you're all good)
+Is this your first PCB rodeo? (if yes, don't feel bad. you're all good):

 What you are making: